aquariumbio/aquarium/docs/_docs/installation/index.md

     ```

     which starts the services for Aquarium.
-    The first run sets up the database, and so will take longer.
+    The first run initializes the database, and will take longer than subsequent runs.

     Once all of the services for Aquarium have started, visit `localhost:3000` with the Chrome browser and you will find the Aquarium login page.
     If running aquarium inside the docker toolbox VM, the address will be instead be `192.168.99.100:3000`.